 - Donor (or “Applicant”) means the source of funds for a Bare Trust Account in accordance with Clause 12 who is a Member of Abundance who has registered to use the Cash account.

 - Effective Date means the date on which we notify you by email that your Abundance Account has been set up.

-- FCA means the Financial Conduct Authority of 25 The North Colonnade, Canary Wharf, London E14 5HS and any successor or replacement regulatory authority or body from time to time.
+- FCA means the Financial Conduct Authority of 12 Endeavour Square London E20 1JN and any successor or replacement regulatory authority or body from time to time.